Porcelain vs Cork Flooring

 The juxtaposition of porcelain versus cork flooring reveals two very different materials.
 This makes things interesting when someone asks, “Which is better for my project?”

-Porcelain is the more expensive big brother of ceramic tile.
+Porcelain flooring is the more expensive big brother of ceramic tile.
 It is difficult to install but provides a hard, durable material that comes in many styles and finishes.

-Cork on the other hand is a natural, renewable material that is easy to install.
+Cork flooring on the other hand is a natural, renewable material that is easy to install.
 The visual impact is striking and unique.
 Cork provides a noticeable soft feel.
 That allows you to stand on it comfortably for extended periods.

 One is hard, the other soft, but there is more to know.
 So, let’s spotlight some key aspects of these two interesting floor products and learn more about when and where you might use cork or porcelain flooring.